 This healthy tiramisu recipe is made with homemade lady fingers that are gluten and grain free.
-A super creamy and high protein dessert, this Greek yogurt tiramisu is made with kaluha and dark chocolate, and of course, marscapone cheese!
+A super creamy and high protein dessert, this Greek yogurt tiramisu is made with Kaluha (or sweetened espresso), spiced dark chocolate, and of course, mascarpone cheese!

 Contents